You’re about to head to London - what should you buy? What are the best London souvenirs? Don't worry: I've got the answers!

 Famous Department Stores in London

-• Selfridges – Grandeur and deluxe shopping on Oxford Street, with a delicious food hall in the basement
+- Selfridges – Grandeur and deluxe shopping on Oxford Street, with a delicious food hall in the basement (Keep an eye out for their sales, I have got huge bargains at the end of seasons)

-• Heal’s – Housewares and furniture since 1810 at this Tottenham Court Road stalwart
+- Heal’s – Housewares and furniture since 1810 at this Tottenham Court Road stalwart (I have some side lamps from here that I love)

-• Fortnum and Mason – A department store filled to the brim with luxury food items and edible gifts (and a top choice for afternoon tea)
+- Fortnum and Mason – A department store filled to the brim with luxury food items and edible gifts (and, as mentioned, my favourite choice for afternoon tea)

-• Marks & Spencer – These days, M&S is more known for their food halls, but this is still a favourite British place to buy underpants, bedsheets, and other practicalities
+- Marks & Spencer – These days, M&S is more known for their food halls, but this is still a favourite British place to buy underpants, bedsheets, and other practicalities (I've noticed their ads are geared toward an older demographic but I still think their stuff is quality)

-What do you think about our list of famous places to shop in London?
-What would you add – what did we miss?
+What do you think about my list of famous places to shop in London?
+What would you add – what did I miss?
 Leave your comments below.

 Remember to share this article with anyone visiting London in the future – it’s the perfect hint for them to bring you back a great souvenir!